|

 adding more kinds of records, so keep watching their website for

+more.
 There is also an instructional video which

 will help get you started in understanding how to use the system.
 I

+suggest you view it first.
 Once you've got the hang of it and are used to

-searching, you can go straight to the
+searching, you can go directly to the Search page on

-I've been using this for a while now, and I
+My Preferred Method I've been using this for a while now, and I

 have a preferred method of searching, for anyone who may wish to try